 Clients say that "he is commercial, understands our business, is accessible and is a pleasure to work with."Chambers UK 2018

-His litigation experience includes defending discrimination and unfair dismissal claims in the employment tribunal, and defending and pursuing breach of contract claims in the High Court and the Court of Appeal.
-He successfully represented the employers in the restrictive covenant cases of: Arbuthnot Fund Managers v.
+Chris’ contentious work includes defending employers in discrimination, whistleblowing and unfair dismissal claims in the employment tribunals, and defending and pursuing breach of contract claims in the High Court and the Court of Appeal.
+Chris has particular experience in restrictive covenant and team move cases.
+Recent work includes the defence of injunction proceedings threatened and brought in the USA, Asia and finally the UK in which Chris worked with EBG members in our New York and Hong Kong offices.
+Chris has also worked on significant reported cases in this area, such as Arbuthnot Fund Managers v.
 Rawlings (2003) and TFS Derivatives v.
-Morgan (2005) and, more recently, in the team move case of QBE Management Services v Dymoke (2012).
+Morgan (2005) and QBE Management Services v.
+Dymoke (2012).

 The College of Law, London

 - Employment Lawyers' Association

 - Law Society